 As the second statement isn’t true, you know that this form of to smell is acting as a transitive verb and not a linking verb.
 Understanding this distinction will help you tell whether a describing word is predicative or attributive.

-Thus, if you find any of these linking verbs before a noun describer, then you have identified a predicate adjective.
+If you find any of these linking verbs before a noun describer, then you have identified a predicate adjective.
 In other words, a predicate adjective comes after linking verbs.

 To help you understand further, here are a few predicate adjective examples: